-Defined abdominals aren’t for everyone, you either want them or you don’t.
+Defined abdominals aren’t for everyone, you either want them or you don’t just depending on the look you’re going for.
 If you DO want them, this post is for you!

-Here are a few tips to achieving a more defined core:
+A few tricks to get a more defined core:

 1. Reduce body fat.
 Yup.
 This is why they say “abs are made in the kitchen”.
 Because you can have great abs, but typically the ultimate goal is usually to have all that hard work become visible.
-Reducing body fat isn’t easy – it takes a lot of hard work, determination, and usually a lot of meal planning.
+Reducing body fat means eating clean and eating lean!
+I would follow more of a 90/10 rule if this is your goal.

 2. Be consistent.
 Whatever your goal is, you’ve got to consciously work on it.
-If you really want those abs, be consistent in setting time aside to work them out exclusively – at least 2-4 times per week.
-Also, when it comes to training don’t be afraid to mix it up!
-If you continue to do the same boring old ab routine, you will be way less inclined to keep up with it.
-Lastly, don’t forget to engage your core during the rest of your workout routine.
+If you really want those abs, try doing ab exercises at least 4x per week.
+Also… mix it up!
+If you continue to do the same boring old ab routine, you will be way less inclined to keep up with it!

 Try adding this quick ab workout onto the end of your routine: